Make an enquiry

 Head out to the special feeding platforms, where rangers spread food for the area’s older wild residents twice a day, and scan the forest for those tell-tale splashes of orange fur.
 Sepilok’s reputation inevitably draws a large number of visitors, which can occasionally make it feel a little crowded, but keep in mind that every visitor provides added exposure and funding for the sanctuary’s vital work.
 Having filled your head with everything orangutan, you can shift your wildlife focus with a visit to the nearby Bornean Sun Bear Conservation Centre, which is devoted to raising awareness of the plight of the endangered Malayan Sun Bear, before making a stop at the informative Rainforest Discovery Centre.

-Waterside wildlife
+Waterside Wildlife

-Having enjoyed some of the best land-based wildlife spotting that Borneo has to offer, change the pace a bit with some serious R&R. Opt for a few days on a sweeping mainland beach close to Kota Kinabalu, or perhaps head for the picturesque shores of nearby Gaya Island.
-Sit back and relax, drink in hand, and take in the views over the South China Sea, or don a snorkel and fins and cast your eyes downwards into the ocean.
-With the abundant coral reefs of the Tunku Abdul Rahman National Marine Park providing a home to a colourful array of marine life, the underwater world is another enchanting string to Borneo’s bow.
+Sit back and relax, drink in hand, to take in the coastal views, or don a snorkel and fins and cast your eyes downwards into the deep ocean looking out for turtles, giant groupers and trigger fish, among many others.
+With coral reefs providing a home to a colourful array of marine life, the underwater world is another enchanting string to Borneo’s bow.

 A note on cost…